Dunham Estate Future Project

 Why is it needed?

 Visitor numbers to Dunham Massey are increasing year on year and creating more opportunities for people to enjoy the wider estate will mean that more people will be able to get close to nature and green spaces.
-From dog walkers to cyclists, our aims are to provide something for everyone beyond the walls and main visitor hub at Dunham Massey.
+From dog walkers to cyclists, and horse riders to families, our aims are to provide something for everyone beyond the walls and main visitor hub at Dunham Massey.
 Extending the visitor experience to the wider estate will also help us to conserve nature in our parkland.

 If you have any questions or would like more information, feel free to contact Kathryn Heaton, Project Manager via email on Kathryn.Heaton@nationaltrust.org.uk